-Knowing where formaldehyde can be found in the home is the first step towards reducing or eliminating its presence.
+Knowing where formaldehyde can be found in the home is the first step toward reducing or eliminating its presence.

 The problem is that formaldehyde is quite common and may be spread throughout your home.